HomeData CenterHyperconverged InfrastructureNutanix Objects 2.0 bolsters unstructured data storage, big data and analytics management

-Hyperconverged infrastrucutre provider Nutanix said that the new release of Nutanix Objects 2.0 have new features for big data and analytics applications, as well as unstructured data storage.
+Hyperconverged infrastrucutre provider Nutanix said that the new release of Nutanix Objects 2.0 have new features for big and analytics applications, as well as unstructured data storage.

 The company claimed that the new capabilities will help its customers in managing object data across multiple Nutanix clusters for achieving scale, increased object storage capacity per node, and formal Splunk SmartStore certification.